 11. Arrange on custard half of canned cling peach slices, well drained.

 12. Cover peaches with rest of custard.
 Arrange rest of peaches on top.
 Put rest of crumbs in center, between peach slices.
 Chill 3 hours or longer.

 The White House Cook Book (1913)

-Stew the apples OR peaches and sweeten to taste.
+Stew the peaches OR apples and sweeten to taste.
 Mash smooth and season with nutmeg.
 Fill the crusts and bake 375°F until just done.
 Put on no top crust.

-There were so many homemade pie flavors to choose from after the meal of pancakes, bacon, sausages, and scrambled eggs, but I didn't have to make a choice.
+There were so many homemade pie flavors to choose from after the breakfast meal of pancakes, bacon, sausages, and scrambled eggs, but I didn't have to make a choice.

 While holding a large deep-dish peach pie, my cousin's husband seated next to me asked, "Do you like peaches, Don?"

 Before I could reply, Roy had deftly sliced the pie in half, sliding one half onto my plate and the other onto his!
 It was delicious as expected and not surprisingly, quite filling.

 By the way, I still love peach pie!